Emergence of space and cosmic evolution based on entropic force: Abstract

 \section{Abstract}

-From the perspective of the hologram, our universe is asymptotically holographic.
-We propose an additional pressure is added to the ideal fluid since the effects of the entropic force.
-Furthermore, we obtain the dynamic equation in FRW universe which contains the quantum gravitational effects based on the description of entropic force and emergence of space.
-Our model can well explain the age of the universe and current accelerating expansion.
-We give the relation between the luminosity distance and the redshift factor, and compare it with that of lambda cold dark matter model($\Lambda CDM$ model).
-It may cause inflation when the quantum effects are considered at very early universe.
-At last, we think the entropic force caused by the surface term may be the origin of the ``dark energy''.
+In this paper, we propose a model in which an additional pressure due to the effects of the entropic force is added to the ideal fluid.
+Furthermore, we obtain the dynamic equation in the FRW universe which contains the quantum gravitational effects based on the description of entropic force and emergence of space.
+Our model can well explain the age of the universe and the effect of the current accelerating expansion.
+We give the relation between the luminosity distance and the redshift factor, and compare this relation with that of lambda cold dark matter model($\Lambda CDM$ model). \keywords{Entropic force, Emergence}

-\section{1.
-Introduction}
+\section{Introduction}

 In a variational approach to gravity, we usually choose the Einstein-Hilbert(EH) action as the fundamental action, which is an integral over the invariant four-volume of a scalar curvature.
-In order to obtain the Einstein equation, one usually add a surface term\cite{key-1}.
+In order to obtain the Einstein equation, one usually add a Gibbons-Hawking surface term\cite{key-1} to cancel the surface term obtained by the variation of the EH action.
 However, it was pointed out that the true dynamical degrees of freedom of gravity which make gravity intrinsically holographic reside in the surface term rather than in the bulk term \cite{key-2}, and the EH action possesses a holographic relation between the surface and bulk terms\cite{key-3,key-4}.
-More significantly, the Einstein equation can be obtained just from the surface term of this action\cite{key-2} and it can be also obtained from the surface term of the more general actions in the case of pure gravity\cite{key-5}.
+More significantly, the Einstein equation can be obtained just from the surface term of the EH action\cite{key-2} and also from the surface term of the more general actions in the case of pure gravity\cite{key-5}.
 Therefore, the surface term is so important that we can not disregard it.